raspberrypilearning/green-goals/en/step_5.md

 --- task ---

-Drag these blocks into the image of the **Waste Panda** sprite and make sure you put them in the script you started earlier in this step.
+Drag these blocks into the image of the **Waste Panda** sprite and make sure you put them in the script you started earlier in this step:

 ![image of the Reuse Panda sprite](images/reusepanda-sprite.png)